 Unlike individual therapy sessions, using the correct code to bill mental health family therapy depends on the members of the family in session.

-We are going to explain both CPT Code 90847 and CPT Code 90846, walk through four examples, and explain how to bill each example.
+We are going to explain both CPT Code 90847 and CPT Code 90846 for couples and family therapy, walk through four hypothetical treatment scenarios and explain how to bill each example.

 By the end of this article you’ll know what codes to use, when, to bill family therapy for mental health CPT codes 90847 and 90846.

-We’ll also explain which Add-on codes to use in conjunction with CPT codes 90846 and 90847 as well as the 90847 reimbursement rates for family therapy with or without the patient present.
+We’ll also explain which Add-on codes to use in conjunction with billing codes 90846 and 90847 as well as the 90847 reimbursement rates for family therapy with or without the patient present.

 If you’d prefer to just have us help you do this, we provide an insurance billing service exclusively for mental health providers and we’re happy to help.

 CPT Code 90847 Description

 - 90847 – Family or couples therapy with the patient present.